 Overtime for Bonuses Received in California

-A nondiscretionary bonus is as given as compensation for productivity, the number of hours put in, or even as an incentive to employees to continue working for the company
+A nondiscretionary bonus is usually given as compensation for productivity, the number of hours put in, or even as an incentive to employees to continue working for the company.
+These bonuses given as incentives include flat sum bonuses (which are fixed amounts promised to an employee).

 To calculate overtime given on a flat sum bonus, bonuses must be divided by the maximum legal normal hours worked in the bonus-earning duration.